rosenberg-c/polysonic-documentation/README.md

 ## Getting Started

-### Pyramidi Interface
+### Polysonic Interface

-Pyramidi invites you to select your hardware input device and configure it to your liking, despite the current limitation of not directly selecting an output device, a workaround involving your DAW is suggested until future updates address this.
+Polysonic invites you to select your hardware input device and configure it to your liking, despite the current limitation of not directly selecting an output device, a workaround involving your DAW is suggested until future updates address this.

 ## Setup and Configuration